Technology-for-the-Poorest-Billion/2024-OVSI/www/sustainable_development_goals.md

 **Target 17.6:** Enhance North-South, South-South, and triangular regional and international cooperation on and access to science, technology, and innovation and enhance knowledge sharing on mutually agreed terms.

 The project encourages collaboration between various stakeholders, including Ministries of Health, biomedical engineers, and international organizations.
-There is a strong focus on knowledge sharing and implementing inclusive innovation in the development of new healthcare technologies.
+This project had a strong focus on knowledge sharing and implementing inclusive innovation in the development of new healthcare technologies.